henrymegwai/Dynamic-Search-Endpoint-in-.Net-Core/README.md

-# TimeChimp.Backend.Assessment
+# Dynamic Search endpoint Functionality

 ## Setup

 - Fork this repo
-- Create a directory `C:\TimeChimpPackages` and copy all packages from `./packages` to this directory (or change path in ./nuget.config)
+- change path in ./nuget.config

 ## Run

-- Open your C# editor of choice and run app TimeChimp.Backend.Assessment
+- Open your C# editor of choice and run app

 ## Assessment